-His companion, believed to be a 64-year-old man from Nottingham tried to climb down to help Mr Blackburn but became crag-fast and unable to move.
+His companion, believed to be a 64-year-old from Nottingham tried to climb down to help Mr Blackburn but became stuck.

-A spokesman for Wasdale MRT said: “Seventeen team members attended and a call was put out to the Duddon and Furness team to provide back up.
+A rescue team spokesman said: “Seventeen team members attended and a call was put out to the Duddon and Furness team to provide back up.
 A Sea King helicopter from RAF Boulmer was also tasked to the incident.
 The RAF managed to winch the cragfast walker off the mountain and assisted the team with the recovery of the walker who sadly did not survive his fall.”

-Police said the man Mr Blackburn was walking with, a 64 year old man from the Nottingham area, who was suffering from shock and the effects of the cold.
+Police said the 64-year-old from the Nottingham area was suffering from shock and the effects of the cold.

-The 64 year old man was airlifted to West Cumberland Hospital for treatment however he was discharged later that afternoon.
+He was airlifted to West Cumberland Hospital for treatment and was discharged later that afternoon.